ypriverol/github-paper/document/manuscript.md

 way to manage team-based access permissions for the individual projects of institutes, research labs, and large open source projects that need multiple owners and administrators (Fig.  1).
-We recommend that you (as an individual researcher) make your profile visible to other users and display all of the projects and organisations you are working in, including a list of the latest activities on the site (Fig. 1).
+We recommend that you, as an individual researcher, make your profile visible to other users and display all of the projects and organisations you are working in, including a list of the latest activities on the site (Fig. 1).

 # Rule 3.
 Developing and collaborating on new features: branching and forking {-}

-Anyone with a GitHub account can _fork_ any public repository and start developing the same code base in one's own fork (https://help.github.com/articles/fork-a-repo/) under their username (see for example https://github.com/ypriverol/github-paper/network/members for this work) or organization (see Rule 2).
-A fork is a complete copy of a repository content that retains a link to the original repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project.
-This forking is the basis of social coding.
-It allows anyone to develop and test novel features with existing code and offers the possibility of contributing (by opening _pull requests_) novel features, bug fixes, and improvements to documentation (https://twitter.com/rgfitzjohn/status/708309767240982528) back into the original (upstream) project, thereby improving the original repository and becoming a contributor.
-Forking a repository and providing pull requests constitute an easy method for collaboration inside loosely defined teams and over more formal organizational boundaries, while the original repository owner(s) retain control over which external contributions to include.
+Anyone with a GitHub account can _fork_ a public repository and start developing the same code base in one's own fork (https://help.github.com/articles/fork-a-repo/) under their username (see for example https://github.com/ypriverol/github-paper/network/members for this work) or organization (see Rule 2).
+A fork is a complete copy of the content of a repository that retains a link to the original 'upstream' version.
+Forking a repository allows users to freely experiment with changes without affecting the original project, which forms the basis of social coding.
+It allows anyone to develop and test novel features with existing code and offers the possibility of contributing (by opening _pull requests_) novel features, bug fixes, and improvements to documentation (https://twitter.com/rgfitzjohn/status/708309767240982528) back into the original upstream project, thereby improving the original repository and becoming a contributor.
+Forking a repository and providing pull requests constitutes an simple method for collaboration inside loosely defined teams and over more formal organizational boundaries, while the original repository owner(s) retain control over which external contributions to include.
 Once a pull request is opened